orbisat-oeiras/orbipacket/packet_protocol.md

 - **Size**: 1 byte
 - **Description**: Marks the end of the packet, ensuring clear packet delimitation.
 - **Value**: Fixed at `0x00`

+## Field Order and Endianness

+Packet fields must be encoded in the specified order, as a byte string.
+Multi-byte fields are encoded in **little-endian**.

 ## Encoding